 The Michigan State University campus in East Lansing occupies 5,239 contiguous acres and has long been recognized as one of the most beautiful in the nation.
-The developed campus comprises 2,100 acres, and the remaining 3,139 acres are devoted to experimental farms, outlying research facilities, a 36-hole golf course, and natural areas.
-The gently rolling campus is graced by a park-like landscape, traversed by the scenic Red Cedar River.
-Campus beauty is enhanced by a mature collection of trees, shrubs, and woody vines that serve teaching and research functions with over 36,000 plants accounted for in an interactive digital database.
-The rich campus open space complements and unifies the 544 permanent university buildings that provide over 22.5 million gross square feet of space to serve the institution's landgrant mission.
+The developed campus comprises 2,100 acres, and the remaining 3,139 acres are devoted to experimental farms, outlying research facilities, and a 36-hole golf course.
+Combined, the developed campus and farms area also contain 27 natural areas which encompass more than 700 acres.
+The gently rolling campus is graced by a park-like landscape, traversed by the scenic tree-lined Red Cedar River.
+Campus beauty is enhanced by a mature collection of trees, shrubs, and woody vines that serve teaching, research and outreach functions with over 36,000 plants accounted for in an interactive digital database.
+Planting of trees on the arboretum-like campus began shortly after its founding in 1855.
+A more formal collection of trees was initiated on campus in 1874 in what is known as the the Campus Woody Plant Collection.
+The rich campus open space complements and unifies the 559 permanent university buildings that provide over 22.8 million gross square feet of space to serve the institution's land-grant mission.

 The spacious arboretum-like campus is punctuated at intervals by focal points of plant interest.
-Notable among these are W. J. Beal Botanical Garden, the Horticultural Demonstration Gardens, and the Sanford, Red Cedar, Baker, Bear Lake, and Toumey Natural Areas.
-The six-acre W. J. Beal Botanical Garden, established in 1873, is recognized as the oldest continuously operated garden of this type in North America.
-It includes approximately 3,000 taxa organized in economic, systematic, ecological, and landscape groupings.
-The Horticultural Demonstration Gardens, which showcase beautiful displays of 1200 varieties of flowering plants, are used for instruction and demonstration and for testing the performance of plants in the climate of central Michigan.
-They include an All-America Trial Garden for annual plants and an All-America Display Garden for roses.
-Natural areas on the campus are protected vestiges of our natural heritage and include Tourney Woodlot, a virgin beech-maple forest designated by the U.S. Department of the Interior as a Natural Landmark.
-Development in the natural areas is held to the minimum necessary to assure that their manifold teaching, research, recreational, and inspirational values will continue to serve generations of future students.
+Notable among these are the W. J. Beal Botanical Garden, the Horticultural Demonstration Gardens, the 4-H Children's Garden, the C.E.
+Lewis Landscape Arboretum, the West Circle Drive loop, and the Sanford, Red Cedar.
+Baker, Beal Pinetum, Bear Lake, and Toumey Natural Areas.
+The W. J. Beal Botanical Garden, established in 1873 to support teaching and research Campuswide, is recognized as the oldest botanical garden on a North American university campus and is the place modern hybrid corn was first developed.
+It includes approximately 2,500 taxa organized in economic, systematic, ecological, and landscape groupings and participates in the global botanic garden community through information, plant and seed exchanges.
+The Horticultural Demonstration Gardens, which showcase beautiful displays of over 1200 varieties of flowering plants, are used for instruction and demonstration and for testing the performance of plants in the climate of central Michigan.
+They include both All-American Trial and Euro-Select Trial Gardens for annual plants and an All-American Display Garden for roses.
+Natural areas on the campus are protected vestiges of our natural heritage and include Toumey Woodlot, an old-growth beech-maple forest designated by the U.S. Department of the Interior as a Natural Landmark.
+Management of the natural areas is held to a minimum necessary to assure that their manifold teaching, research, recreational, and inspirational values will continue to serve generations of future students, staff, and faculty.